Commuting in Toronto

 GO Transit

-GO Transit may be an option for you if you’re commuting from farther away within the Greater Toronto and Hamilton area.
-If you need to transfer between multiple public transit agencies, for example, the TTC, York Region Transit, MiWay, etc., or if your commute is longer than two hours using the TTC, it may be worth looking into the available GO Transit routes.
-With Ontario’s new One Fare Program, you can transfer for free between some of these agencies with a two/three-hour transfer window.
+GO Transit is an option if you’re commuting from farther away within the Greater Toronto and Hamilton area.
+With Ontario’s new One Fare Program, you can transfer for free between some of the different transit agencies, such as GO and the TTC, with a two/three-hour transfer window.

-To save time, you can get some light work done during the commute on the top floor of the train, also known as the “Quiet Zone.”
+To save time, see if you can get some light work done during the commute on the top floor of the train, also known as the “Quiet Zone.”
 If you need to charge your devices, accessibility coaches usually have functioning AC outlets.

 Walking

-When walking to school, you should also take more precautions during the winter, especially if you aren’t used to snow yet.
+You should also take more precautions during the winter, especially if you aren’t used to snow yet.
 Sidewalks can be slippery, and concussions are no joke.
 Vehicles also take longer to stop on icy roads, so give them lots of room.
 You should walk more slowly and plan your commute accordingly.

 Tips for Commuting

-Students commute from various places around Toronto, so here are some tips for how you can make the most out of your commute!
+Students commute from various places around Toronto, so here are some tips for how you can make the most out of your commute.

 You’ll be carrying your backpack around most of the day, so pack light and avoid bringing extra things that are available on campus.
-Pack a healthy and filling lunch/dinner and bring some snacks.
+Bring a healthy and filling lunch/dinner and some snacks.
 If you don’t feel like bringing your own lunch every day, there are commuter meal plans available from U of T Food Services.

 You can rent lockers in the EngSci Common Room from EngSci Club (as well as from multiple other locations on campus such as the Athletic Centre), so you won’t have to carry everything back and forth.
 With the extra space, you’ll have access to items such as chargers, stationery, and extra clothing without having to carry them.

-Prioritize your travel time, whether it’s listening to music, reading, studying or sleeping.
+Prioritize your travel time, whether it’s listening to music, reading, studying, or sleeping.
 If you choose to work during your commute, note that reading is easier than working on a problem set, for example, so plan accordingly.
 Make sure you can work (or relax!) offline, as Wi-Fi may not be stable.

 Practice your time management skills.
 Schedule your travel time in your calendar or agenda, which will help you figure out how much time you have to complete schoolwork, study, or partake in extracurriculars/hobbies.
 If you plan for it, you can still be active in clubs and design teams as a commuter.